AntonisGkortzis/fun-in-Athens/guide.md

 ## <a name="fullDayTrips"></a>Full Day Trips

-If you are staying in Athens for a couple of days, it's worth making a day tripand discover a different part of Greece
+If you are staying in Athens for a couple of days, it's worth making a daytrip and discover a different part of Greece

 **Port of Piraeus**